 Step 1: Navigate to System Properties settings via Control Panel.

-- Select System and Security, in the Control Panel and click on the System in the window opened.
+- Select System and Security in the Control Panel.

 - Then in the System window, select the Advanced system settings option in the left pane, to open System Properties dialog box.

 Step 2: Change Performance settings for foreground apps.

 - Click on the Advanced tab in System Properties dialog box, then select Settings under Performance.

 - In the popped-up Performance Options dialog box, select the Advanced tab again.
 Now check the Programs box under Adjust for best performance of.
 Then click Apply and Ok to save the changes.

 Method 2: Change DWORD Value to Prefer Foreground Apps in Registry Editor